A Slovenian culinary project, which equals affordable fancy food.

 All restaurants that participate are invited to do so by the food critic Uroš Mencingar after he visits and reviews them.
 He seems to know what he’s about, because restaurant week is getting increasingly successful.
 The restaurants are supposed to be the best in Slovenia and range from fancy slow dining to more hearty, comfort food or exotic options, so there’s something for everyone.

 I’ve known about it for quite a while now, but I never got around to making a reservation until October 2019.
 My boyfriend and I tried out the Kult 316 restaurant, which is a fancy place run by the Higher school for hospitality and tourism in Ljubljana, where the students get to show off their work.
-We were more than satisfied.
+We were more than satisfied, with both the service and the food.
 So much so, that we’re planning to come back and blow our budget during non-restaurant weeks as well.
 It turns out, that their regular menus are not actually eating-bread-and-water-for-a-month expensive, so this was a winning choice altogether, as we now know a new fancy and affordable place.

 Here’s the menu photographed on the cover photo that I’ve tried to translate into English to give you a sense of the fanciness we got on our plates: